 Help early elementary students stay organized with an anchor chart that’s focused on order-of-events language.
 Tactile learners can write their first drafts on sentence strips and use this format to put the events in order before they transcribe their work onto writing paper.

 Focus upper elementary students on the most important aspects of informational writing while keeping them organized.
 This chart could be used to support paragraph writing or essays.

-Source: Joyful Learning in KC
+Learn more: Joyful Learning in KC

-16. Write from the Heart
+20. Write From the Heart

 Sometimes the hardest part about writing is coming up with whom and what you should write about.
 This is the fun part, though!
 Use this anchor chart to remind your students that they have lots of good writing options.